strohne/volker/README.md

 ### Data preparation

-- **missings**: The number of missing values is an important indicator for data quality.
-In reports, the missings usually are ommited and so do the package functions by default.
-For data set statistics - for example when you monitor an ongoing survey or prepare a data set - you should set the missings-parameter to TRUE if the function supports it.
 - **negative**: In surveys, negative values such as -9 or -2 are often used to mark missing values or residual answers (“I don’t know”).
   Therefore, all metric tables and plots remove negative values before